rricharz/Tek4010/README.md

 Thanks to Lars Brinkhoff (lars@nocrew.org) to pointing out how easy it is to compile tek4010 on Ubuntu.
 He also helped me to fix some bugs and proposed many nice features.
-Don't forget to recompile the program each time you update from the repository if you are using Ubuntu.
+Don't forget to recompile the program each time you update from the repository if you are using a Raspberry Pi 5 or Ubuntu.
 In this case, you will also have to delete the compiled "tek4010" program before you can do a new pull.

 There is a file "dodekagon.plt" in the repo, which you can use to test the tek4010 emulator.